kiranshila/cybermonday/doc/AST.md

 might want to choose the rendering backend, unlike GitLab - the default translation to HTML will be as is as text.

+There is no syntax for block math, so the "recommendation" is to use a fenced code block with an appropriate language.

 ```clojure
 [:markdown/inline-math {} "y=mx+b"]
 ```

 ### Attributes

+Currently Java-only

 Following the details from the [flexmark spec](https://github.com/vsch/flexmark-java/wiki/Attributes-Extension).
 Cybermonday differs from the default